-Sarajevo (and Bosnia and Herzegovina) is classified as middle-expensive city in comparison to the rest of Europe.
-Although the economy in Bosnia and Herzegovina is growing every year and the expat community is thriving, cost are following slowly but do not expect Western European costs.
-If you like going out, meeting friendly welcoming locals, you will surely love Sarajevo.
+Sarajevo (and Bosnia and Herzegovina) is classified as a middle-expensive city compared to the rest of Europe.
+Although Bosnia and Herzegovina’s economy is growing yearly and the ex-pat community is thriving, costs are falling slowly but do not expect Western European costs.
+If you like going out and meeting friendly, welcoming locals, you will surely love Sarajevo.

 The local currency is the convertible mark (BAM or KM).

 Average prices are presented below for different categories that students (and staff) are primarily interested (per month):

 - 150 – 250 EUR depending on the position of the place of your place (the closer to the centre of Sarajevo, expensive it is).
 Make sure your accommodation is close to public transport.

 - Under this category, you can find electricity, water, internet, cable TV, phone and cleaning fees.
 Depending on the “way of living” and needs, the sum of all is around 100 EUR.

 - 100 EUR – as in all countries, ingredients for cooking are cheaper than eating in restaurants.
 Still, food in restaurants is not expensive compared to many European capitals.

 - 25 – 50 EUR – many books can be rented in UNSA unit’s libraries, so make sure you check this information before purchase